jaswanth333/jaswanth333/README.md

 <h1 align="center">Hi 👋, this is Jaswanth Kumar</h1>
-<h3 align="center">I am currently pursuing Masters in Data Analytics Engineering from George Mason University and looking for full time oppurtunities as Data/Business Analyst,Machine Learning Engineer roles starting May 2023</h3>
+<h3 align="center">I am a Masters Data Analytics graudate from George Mason University and looking for full time oppurtunities as Data Analyst,Business Analyst,Machine Learning Engineer roles</h3>

 - 📫 You can reach me out on **kjaswanth4@gmail.com** to know more about me and for future project collaborations.
 ---